What is sieving in chemistry

 Sieving is also used to remove oversized particles from materials to ensure their quality and consistency.
 For example, in the production of powders, sieving is used to remove large particles that can affect the final product’s uniformity.
 In the pharmaceutical industry, sieving is crucial for ensuring the size consistency of active ingredients in medications.

-See also Is a colndervthe same as a sieve
+See also What is a mechanical sieve

 In addition to these applications, sieving is also used in various chemical analysis techniques, such as fractionation, sample preparation, and quality control.
 Its versatility and reliability make sieving an essential tool in the field of chemistry.